Friday, November 15, 2024

 Antiguo Colegio de la Compañía de Jesús

-Getting to and staying in Antigua Guatemala
+Getting to and Staying in Antigua Guatemala

 Antigua Guatemala is roughly 1.5 hours from the capital Guatemala City and La Aurora airport.
 The best and safest way to reach Antigua is by shared shuttle.
 You can find shuttles at the airport or ask at your accommodation if you’re going to Antigua from Guatemala City.